Global-Solutions-Alliance/global-research-platform/CONTRIBUTING.md

     [This blog][link_pushpullblog] is a nice explanation of why putting this work in up front is so useful to everyone involved.

     Discussing the change first is especially important for substantive changes to be made in the model directory.
-The Drawdown methodology has been published and undergone substantial peer review.
+The GSA methodology has been published and undergone substantial peer review.
 Changes to the model have to be vetted, and ensure that they fit within the reviewed methodology.

-1. **[Fork][link_fork] the [Drawdown Solutions repository][link_ddsolutions] to your profile.**
+1. **[Fork][link_fork] the [GSA Software Interface repository][link_ddsolutions] to your profile.**

     This is now your own unique copy of the codebase.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code.